msymeonides/Migrate3D/README.md

 ### Interpolation:

 If an object ID is missing a timepoint, that timepoint will be inferred by simple linear interpolation and inserted.
-This will happen with any number of missing timepoints, but this will never add interpolated timepoints before the first or last available timepoints for that object ID.
+This will happen with any number of missing timepoints, but this will never add interpolated timepoints before the first or last available timepoints for that object ID, i.e. it will not extend the track in either direction but will fill in internal gaps.

 ### Verbose: